jakubbartel/keboola-rename-files-processor/README.md

 [![Build Status](https://travis-ci.org/jakubbartel/keboola-rename-files-processor.svg?branch=master)](https://travis-ci.org/jakubbartel/keboola-rename-files-processor)

-Rename files base on given regular expressions.
+Rename files based on the given regular expressions.

-## Functionality
+## Usage

-Processor takes all files in input directory `/data/in/files` and applies configured regular expressions to generate new file name.
+The processor takes all files in the input directory `/data/in/files` and uses the configured regular expressions to generate new file name.

-All files that does not match with the pattern's regular expression are left with actual name.
+All files that do not match with the regular expression pattern are moved to the output with their current name.

-The pattern is applied to the filename (relative file path more precisely) after `/data/in/files`, e.g. file `/data/in/files/report.csv` is renamed from `report.csv`, file `/data/in/files/dir/report.csv` is renamed from `dir/report.csv`.
+The pattern is applied to relative file path after `/data/in/files`. e.g.:
+- for the file `/data/in/files/report.csv`, the pattern is applied to `report.csv`,
+- for the file `/data/in/files/dir/report.csv`, the pattern is applied to `dir/report.csv`.

-No files processing order is guaranteed and files with duplicated names are going to replace each other.
+No file processing order is guaranteed and files with duplicated names are going to replace each other.

 ## Configuration